-This is the first in a series of articles about Community Land Trust (CLT) experiences around the world.
-We selected a few specific cases based on their importance for the context in which they are inserted and, also, for the potential they have to inspire groups and people in other places.
-The cases show how varied CLTs are despite always having the same basic structure: a nonprofit organization made up of residents owns the land in an area, while residents own or rent the homes themselves.
-Our objective is to present the lessons learned from international experiences with CLTs, in order to think, based on the lessons they provide us, how to reach the model’s greatest potential in Brazil and overcome the challenges faced in other contexts.
-The first experience explored is Dudley Neighbors Incorporated (DNI), a CLT located in the city of Boston, in the United States.
+This is the latest in a series of articles about Community Land Trust (CLT) experiences around the world.
+We selected a few cases based on their potential to inspire others.
+These examples show how varied CLTs are despite always having the same basic structure: a nonprofit organization made up of residents owns the land in an area, while residents own or rent the homes themselves.
+Our objective is to present lessons learned from international experiences with CLTs, so we can reflect on how to reach the model’s greatest potential in Brazil and overcome the challenges faced in other contexts.
+Here we explore the experience of Dudley Neighbors Incorporated (DNI), a CLT located in Boston, USA.

 Dudley Neighbors Incorporated (DNI) is a Community Land Trust (CLT) created in the late 1980s as part of the revitalization process undergone by the Dudley Street area in Boston, which was severely abandoned.
 It was created from the Dudley Street Neighborhood Initiative (DSNI), a community organization that already existed at the time and whose purpose was to promote the region’s development spearheaded by the residents and with ample participation from all.